J-R-1/J-R-1/Kaggle Kernel - SQL/README.md

-3. <a href="https://github.com/J-R-1/J-R-1/blob/main/Kaggle%20Kernel%20-%20SQL/exercise-group-by-having-count.ipynb">GroupBy-Having-Count</a> - In this kernel we will use  <b>hacker_news</b> dataset to demonstrate the usage of <b>GROUP BY, HAVING and COUNT()</b> keywords.
+3. <a href="https://github.com/J-R-1/J-R-1/blob/main/Kaggle%20Kernel%20-%20SQL/exercise-group-by-having-count.ipynb">GroupBy-Having-Count</a> - In this kernel we will use <b>comments</b> table from the <b>hacker_news</b> dataset to demonstrate the usage of <b>GROUP BY, HAVING and COUNT()</b> keywords.
 The queries will be cancelled if it exceeds 10GB limit.

 <b>Making a connection to the database and the comments table:</b>